Why Attention Patterns Exist: A Unifying Temporal Perspective Analysis¶

 Limitations & Future Work¶

-- Seasonal patterns require RoPE resonance conditions, which may have limited applicability in practice.
+- Seasonal patterns require RoPE resonance conditions, which might have limited applicability in practice.

-- Downstream task improvements, while consistent, are modest in magnitude (~0.5–1 point).
+- Downstream task improvements are consistent but marginal (~0.5-1 point).

 Related Work & Insights¶

-- RoPE Analysis: Barbero et al. (2025) attribute diagonal patterns to high-frequency RoPE components.
+- RoPE Analysis: Barbero et al. (2025) attributed diagonals to high-frequency RoPE components.

 - KV Cache Compression: H2O, SnapKV, PyramidKV, MInference.